 Bangkok skytrain and subway – routes and stations

 The Bangkok skytrain consists of two lines covering a distance of 32.7 km:

-The Sukhumvit line starts from Mor Chit in the north and ends to the east in Sukhumvit Road at On Nut.
-A total of 22 skytrain stations over 22.25 km.
+The Sukhumvit line starts from Mor Chit in the north and ends to the east in Sukhumvit Road at Samrong, a total of 23 stations.

-The Silom line starts from the National Stadium in the west and ends at the Wong Wian Yai in Thonburi.
-A total of 13 stations over 12.63 km.
+The Silom line starts from the National Stadium in the west and ends at the Wong Wian Yai in Thonburi, a total of 13 stations.